bbeny123

 4 - install chrooted Debian

-5 - prepare Debian's init.d script
+5 - set up Debian init.d script

 * - copy hosts file to Debian

-7 - enter debian
+7 - enter Debian

 9 - configure timezone

-10 - ensure that
+10 - ensure

 11 - instal Plex Media Server